Symmetry breaking for inductive logic programming: Acknowledgments

 \section{Acknowledgments}

 We thank Andreas Niskanen for early discussions about this work.
 Andrew Cropper was supported by his EPSRC fellowship (EP/V040340/1).
 David M. Cerna was supported by the Czech Science Foundation Grant 22-06414L and Cost Action CA20111 EuroProofNet.
-Matti J\"{a}rvisalo was supported by Research Council of Finland (grant 356046).
+Matti Jarvisalo was supported by Research Council of Finland (grant 356046).